atomisthq/docs/docs/developer/quick-start.md

 If you don't provide a value for the query parameter, the Atomist bot opens a thread and asks you to enter it.
 You should get a response that looks something like this:

 ![Search Stack Overflow Results](img/search-so.png)

 Congratulations, you just created your own bot command!
+For more detailed information, see the full documentation for [commands][command].

 [slack]: slack.md (Atomist Automation Slack Messages)
 [so]: https://stackoverflow.com/ (Stack Overflow)